GA-NIFS: Witnessing the complex assembly of a star-forming system at $z=5.7$: Conclusions

-We find that since all of the lines (i.e., both Balmer and forbidden lines) features both a narrow and broad component with $\rm FWHM<10^3$\,km\,s$^{-1}$, there is little evidence for a strong BLR.
+We find that since all of the lines (i.e., both Balmer and forbidden lines) features both a narrow and broad component with $\rm FWHM<10^3$\,km\,s$^{-1}$, there is no evidence for a strong BLR.
 In the same regions, we do not significantly detect high-ionisation lines that would indicate AGN photoionisation.
-Thus, the asymmetric line profiles in the current data indicate the presence of outflows, tidal tails, and/or minor satellites.
+Thus, the asymmetric line profiles in the current data may indicate the presence of outflows, tidal tails, and/or minor satellites.
 Further observations at higher spectral resolution are required to confirm this.

-Through a comparison to new high-resolution ALMA \cii data (Telikova et al. in prep), we find that the \ha and \cii emission are nearly spatially aligned, indicating ongoing star formation from molecular gas reservoirs.
-On the other hand, the rest-UV continuum emission to the north of \hzb is offset from the \cii, suggesting a gas-poor population.
+Through a comparison to new high-resolution ALMA \cii data (\citealt{teli24}), we find that the \ha and \cii emission are nearly spatially aligned, indicating ongoing star formation from molecular gas reservoirs.
+Some offsets are detected, indicating dust reserviors that are obscuring rest-optical and rest-UV emission.
+On the other hand, the rest UV-optical continuum emission to the north of \hzb is offset from the \cii, suggesting a gas-poor population.

 Together, our analyses suggest a re-interpretation of the well-studied source HZ10.
 While previous observations at low spatial resolution suggested a galaxy with a strong rotation gradient and offsets between some tracers, we are now able to resolve multiple separate galaxies.
 Due to their close spatial and spectral association, they likely represent a merging group.
-One galaxy is spatially separated, features nearly coincident UV continuum, \cii, and line emission (\hzc), and has a blue line asymmetry.
+One galaxy is spatially separated, features nearly coincident rest-optical continuum, \cii, and line emission (\hzc), and has a blue line asymmetry.
 To the east of this object lies a complex group of two line emitting peaks (\hza and \hzb) with a strong velocity gradient and red line asymmetry.
 Furthermore, there is a UV-bright population of gas-poor stars to the north of these galaxies which may represent a separate galaxy or a distinct region of \hzb.
+The current data are not yet sufficient to state whether the emission east of \hzc represents a single disturbed disk or a multiple merger.